nicoechaniz/libremap-adapter-altermap/README.md

-libremap-adapter-openwifimap
+libremap-adapter-altermap
 ============================

-Pull data from OpenWiFiMap into libremap
+Pull data from AlterMap into libremap